 Pour in the rest of the milk and vanilla.
 Stir to combine.

 Cook on the lowest heat you can for 6 hours, stirring every half hour or so.
-Yes, that sounds like an enormous pain in the butt, but I was making Michigan Rock Cookies at the time, so I just stirred after each tray came out of the oven.
+I was making Michigan Rock Cookies at the time, so I just stirred after each tray came out of the oven.
 The lower the heat the more time you can let pass between stirs.

 Serve piping hot in a 3-liter Airpot!
 Refill the Airpot as needed.

 I recommend having lots of mix-ins available, too.
 We had mini-marshmallows, candy cane pieces, caramel syrup, hazelnut syrup, Bailey’s and Kahlua.
 Give it a stir every so often if you think of it so the chocolate doesn’t settle to the bottom.

 I’ll also bring a carafe full of this hot cocoa to teachers at Miss O’s school as an extra thank you.
 It’s always a big hit and there’s never any left.